Payments for services rendered in Puerto Rico

 Any in-kind payment is considered a payment for these purposes.
 Therefore, a person that transfers property in exchange for services must deposit the amount of the tax that would be withheld in the same manner as if a cash payment was made.
 The same obligation to deposit the tax arises when two persons provide services to each other.

 The amounts withheld or deposited are creditable against the income tax liability of the service provider.
 An annual reconciliation statement (Form 480.6B.1) must be filed to report the payments made during the calendar year to each service provider, on or before February 28 of the following calendar year and a copy should be given to the service provider.
+Also, a quarterly expense reconciliation return must be filed.
 If for any reason, the informative return is not received by the service provider, the amounts withheld by the payor may still be claimed as a credit, given a sworn statement is included with their tax return.
 Such statement must include: the payor’s name, address, E.I.N., telephone number, amounts received and the corresponding tax withheld.

 |Other Salient Withholdings|